 - Prepare inserts, heel pads, and lifts from casts of customers’ feet.

-Shoe & Leather Worker or Repairer Required Skills
+Things a Shoe & Leather Worker or Repairer Should Know How to Do

 Below is a list of the skills most Shoe and Leather Workers and Repairers say are important on the job.